Mark McLean: New York

 McLean moved to New York City in 1999 following receipt of a grant awarded him by the Canada Council for the Arts.
-Initially, McLean wanted to study with his idol, world-renowned drummer, Brian Blade.
+Initially, McLean wanted to study with drummer, Brian Blade.
 Although he did not teach, Blade mentored McLean by allowing him to observe his performances.
 He even helped him shop for a drum kit and as luck would have it, they walked into Drummer's World on 46th street in Manhattan and met jazz drummer, archivist and radio personality, Kenny Washington.
 Blade said to McLean "this is who you should study with."
 McLean studied with Kenny Washington for a year followed by an additional year with drummer Billy Kilson.
 After that McLean decided to stay for future opportunities in New York.
 Singer and pianist Andy Bey was the first to call, then Dewey Redman.

 Work with other artists

 McLean has worked with many of jazz masters and pop icons, including Wynton Marsalis, Michael Feinstein, Billy Joel, Quincy Jones, Gladys Knight, Diana Krall, Glen Campbell, Carla Cook, Linda Eder, Jimmy Webb, Vanessa Williams, Patti Austin, the Backstreet Boys and producer Phil Ramone.
 He also served as arranger on Molly Johnson's 2009 Juno-award-winning album Lucky, and was co-arranger on Sophie Milman's 2009 release Take Love Easy, while continuing to tour and record as a member of George Michael's band.

 Producer Phil Ramone following a recording session with Billy Joel remarked: "Mark McLean is a tasty, sure handed drummer, a song man’s musician."
 Andy Bey described McLean as "an intelligent, immensely talented young musician with a curious mind and a listening ear."